Structured Kolmogorov-Arnold Neural ODEs for Interpretable Learning and Symbolic Discovery of Nonlinear Dynamics: Results

-To quantitatively assess model performance, we compute mean squared errors (MSE) for both predicted accelerations and inferred latent states compared to ground truth.
-The mean and standard deviation of MSE values across three independent runs are reported in Table~\ref{tab:duffing}.
-All models achieve similar performance in predicting accelerations, though SKANODE consistently shows slightly superior accuracy.
-However, significant differences arise in the recovery of latent states: SKANODE achieves the lowest MSE and variance, demonstrating its ability to extract physically interpretable dynamics reliably across repeated trials.
-In contrast, ANODE exhibits high variance and poor latent state interpretability, verifying that ANODE tends to learn arbitrary latent representations to reconstruct observables.
-SONODE yields more stable but still non-interpretable latent trajectories, as its structure lacks explicit alignment with the true physical coordinates.
-Furthermore, we also evaluate a structured state-space Neural ODE using a conventional multilayer perceptron (MLP) in place of KAN---referred to as S$^3$NODE in Table~\ref{tab:duffing}---implemented as a 5-layer MLP with 32 hidden units per layer.
-The results demonstrate that the superior performance of SKANODE is not only due to its structural inductive biases in the latent and observation models, but also to the symbolic discovery capability of KAN, which enhances both interpretability and predictive accuracy, by uncovering explicit governing equations and improving the estimation of system quantities.
+To quantitatively evaluate model performance, { mean squared errors (MSE) are computed} for both predicted accelerations and inferred latent states against the ground truth.
+The mean and standard deviation of MSE values over three independent runs are reported in Table~\ref{tab:duffing}.
+All models achieve similar performance in predicting accelerations, while SKANODE consistently shows slightly superior accuracy.
+More pronounced differences appear in the recovery of latent states: SKANODE achieves the lowest MSE and variance, indicating its ability to extract physically interpretable dynamics reliably across repeated trials.
+In contrast, ANODE displays high variance and poor latent state interpretability, confirming its tendency to learn arbitrary latent representations.
+SONODE produces more stable but still non-interpretable latent trajectories, as its structure does not explicitly align with the true physical coordinates. { ARX and NARX provide additional reference points from classical system identification.
+While they can sometimes yield reasonable acceleration predictions, they do not impose physically meaningful state structure and therefore do not support reliable displacement and velocity recovery, especially under measurement noise.
+Consistent with this limitation, ARX/NARX exhibit substantially larger errors for latent state reconstruction.} Furthermore, { a structured state-space Neural ODE using a conventional multilayer perceptron (MLP) in place of KAN is also evaluated}---referred to as S$^3$NODE in Table~\ref{tab:duffing}---implemented as a 5-layer MLP with 32 hidden units per layer.
+These results indicate that the advantage of SKANODE stems both from its structured inductive biases in the latent and observation models and from the symbolic discovery capability of KAN, which improves interpretability and predictive accuracy by uncovering governing equations and enhancing the estimation of system quantities.